jonathanjosh31/ANN-Model-Prototype-1.0/README.md

 Here I have made an Artificial neural network which takes the dataset of a particular bank and trains itself to predict that whether based on given info the customer will stay at the bank or not.

+For more furthur detailed explanation use the Notes.txt mentioned in the repository.

+Project Status : Completed